-As at 31 December 2020 the Board was composed of two independent non-executive directors, two non-executive directors and two executive directors, who are the CEO Europe and the Head of Legal and Compliance Europe who is licensed as Approved Director of HSA.
-All two non-executive directors are members of the executive team of Hiscox Group with the Chairman of the Board being the Group CEO.
+As at 31 December 2021 the Board was composed of two Independent Non-Executive Directors, one Non-Executive Director and two Executive Directors, who are the CEO Europe and the Head of Legal and Compliance Europe who is licensed as Approved Director of HSA.
+Following the retirement of the Group CEO being the Non-Executive Director and the Chairman of the Board on 31 December 2021 the Group CUO was appointed as new Non-Executive Director and Chairwoman of the Board effective as of 1 January 2022.

-The composition of the Board as at 31 December 2020 is as follows:
+The composition of the Board as at 31 December 2021 was as follows:

-Mr. Stephane Flaquet (Executive Director)

-Mrs. Andrea Schmid (Executive Director)

-Mr. Bronislaw Edmund Masojada (Non-Executive Director and Chairman)

-Mr. Benjamin Walter (Non-Executive Director)

-Mr. Victor H. van der Kwast (Independent Non-Executive Director)

-Mr. Thomas Hürlimann (Independent Non-Executive Director)
+- Mr. Bronislaw Edmund Masojada (Non-Executive Director and Chairman) - Mr. Robert Dietrich (Executive Director) - Mrs. Andrea Schmid (Executive Director) - Mr. Victor H. van der Kwast (Independent Non-Executive Director) - Mr. Thomas Hürlimann (Independent Non-Executive Director)